Ban Phou Pheung Noi: Economy

 The Ban Phou Pheung Noi's households were farmers.
-The agriculture was mainly "hai or ray".
-The "ray or hai (in lao ໄຮ່ ຫຼື ໄຮ່) is a Laotian word which means rice acres in the mountain or valley.
+The agriculture was mainly "hai or ray" (in lao ໄຮ່ ຫຼື ໄຮ່) meaning rice acres in the mountain or valley.
 The rice exploitation is based on dense forests in the mountains or in the valleys.
 This agriculture was the core of the main economy of the villagers in Ban Phou Pheung Noi.
-People worked on the farms, while the younger ones, some were in the army with General Vang Pao.
+People worked on the farms, and some of the younger ones served in the army with General Vang Pao.
 Household income depended mainly on rice, corn and opium at that time.
 Rice is the staple food that all families need every day.
-Farms of villagers were quite a distance from their homes.
-There was no transportation or car at the time.
-It all depended on each.
+Farms of villagers were a long distance from their homes.
+There was no transportation or cars at the time.
 In terms of animals, each family had about ten hens and roosters, then a few pigs.
-This intended for the needs of the family afterwards.
-Few people raised cows and oxen due to variety of family problems.
-In this village, there was no shops, nothing except the huts, it was only mountains and forests.
+This was intended for the needs of the family afterwards.
+Few people raised cows and oxen due to a variety of family problems.
+In this village, there were no shops, only the huts among the mountains and forests.

 Social media

 When the Vietnam War broke out, American black and white animated films in English arrived for the first time in Ban Phou Pheung Noi.
 It was by American humanitarian work team.
 At the time, there was a Hmong named "Xiong Nt".
 He was working for the US humanitarian aid program, especially with Pop Buell.
 Usually, the Hmong man came once per month by US military helicopters in Ban Phou Pheung Noi for taking care of the projection.
-The movies were shown primarily at night in full moon about life hygienic.
-How people got sick.
-How do people get malaria, fever and diarrhea?
-What were a drug, a doctor, and also a hospital?
+The movies were shown primarily at night in full moon about hygiene.
+Particularly, they addressed how people got sick, with malaria, fever and diarrhea; and taught about drugs, doctors, and hospitals.

-In the meantime, since the animated film was funny, it made people, including children, laugh when they saw a mosquito bite a person and then put germs in their blood.
-Everyone laughed when the bacteria is roaming the human body.
-It was funny and then it made people laugh throughout the film without understanding the interest.
-For a Phou Pheung Noi's villager, western countries should be funny.
+Since the animated film was funny, it made people, including children, laugh when they saw a mosquito bite a person and then put germs in their blood.
+They laughed without understanding the subject.
+For a Phou Pheung Noi villager, western countries should be funny.
 No one knew what hygiene was at the end of the film.
-For the hill tribes, it was just a funny movie, nothing more.
+For the hill tribes, it was just a funny movie.